heri/studiozenkai/content/post/typescript-for-ruby-developers.md

 Source: Benchmarks from [The Computer Language Benchmarks Game](https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html).

-You can confidently use Typescript for tasks Ruby struggles with, such as real-time data processing or high-througput APIs.
+You can confidently use TypeScript for tasks Ruby struggles with, such as real-time data processing or high-througput APIs.

 **Wide Libraries**

 Ruby has Rails, but what about the front end?
 TypeScript dominates in the browser.
 Frameworks like React, Angular, and Next.js — built with TypeScript in mind — allows you to create rich experiences Ruby simply can’t touch.

 And it is not just front-end.
 Many popular APIs now offer Typescrip libraires, but omit Ruby.
 Want to have Infrastructure as Code ?
-Pulumi only offers Typescript, go, Java and Python libraries.
+Pulumi only offers TypeScript, go, Java and Python libraries.
 There is no Ruby.

 **Codebase Scalability**